perseids-publications/pedalion-trees/README.md

 * Visit [Zenodo](https://zenodo.org/deposit/new), log in, and create a new upload
 * Click the "Reserve DOI" button in the "Basic information" section
-* Keep the window open and in another tab or window open the GitHub repository you want to archive
+* Keeping the window open, open your command line/console and navigate to the repository

-### GitHub
+### Git

 * In `src/config.json`, add or update the `doi` field to the DOI generated in the above step (preceded by `https://dx.doi.org/`)
 * Update the version in `package.json` (try to use [SemVer](https://semver.org/))
-* Push the code
+* Push the code to `master`
+* Keeping the Zenodo window open, in another tab or window open the repository on GitHub

+### GitHub

 * Make a new release titled "Release vA.B.C" where "A.b.C" is the version in `package.json` and use the same string ("vA.B.C") in the "Tag Version" field
 * Enter a description then click "Publish release"
 * Download the release as a `tar.gz` file